Here’s How Much Money You’ll Keep After Selling a House

 Preparing your home for sale

-As repairs and improvements can add a hefty sum to your costs, it’s best to consult with your Realtor® before embarking on any projects to ensure that you choose the ones that are necessary or will yield the highest ROI.
+As repairs and improvements can add a hefty sum to your costs, it’s best to consult with your Realtor® before embarking on any projects to ensure that you choose the ones that are necessary or will yield the highest return on investment (ROI).

 Paying the Realtor®

-For example, if the home sells for $450,000, then you’ll likely have to pay as much as $27,000, which would be divided between the agents involved in the transaction.
-While this might seem like a lot of money to part with, remember that working with a top agent can not only help you sell for top dollar, but also save you the time it takes to market the house and deal with the stickier aspects of the transaction such as negotiations.
+While this might seem like a lot of money to part with, remember that working with a top agent can not only help you sell for top dollar but also save you the time it takes to market the house and deal with the stickier aspects of the transaction such as negotiations.

 “Every agent commission is negotiable, so it’s in the seller’s best interest to negotiate the contract they sign with an agent,” says Papa.